Grace Hills Church has ministries for everyone.

 - Potluck Lunch – First Wednesday of every month at 11:45am in the Fellowship Center

-Our Team is made up of volunteers who share in a passion for leading people to a place where they can respond through worship.
-If you have an interest in serving – Instrument, Vocal, Audio/Visual, Setup & Tear Down – We have a spot for you!
+Our team is made up of volunteers of all ages who share a passion for worshiping Jesus through song.
+If you have an interest in serving – instrumentalists, vocalists, production team (slides, sound, video) – we have a spot for you!

-Please contact Mark Johnson if you are interested in learning more about serving in the Grace Hills worship community.
+Please contact David Kudenchuk if you are interested in learning more about serving with Grace Hills worship ministry.

 Sunday School provides structure in teaching God Word